FineArtMaths/continua/README.md

 However, in all of the above I will not insist on logical rigour; where necessary I will make use of choice functions, the excluded middle and so on.
 My primary interest is in pedagogy rather than philosophy.

-## Algebra
+## Structure

-This is the study of structures that arise naturally while trying to work with other mathematical objects as well as in a wide variety of practical situations.
+This is where abstract algebra goes, which we take to be the study of structures that arise naturally while trying to work with other mathematical objects as well as in a wide variety of practical situations.
 While I want to keep my focus on the previous theme, these subjects have enough intrinsic interest to be worth developing in a bit more detail than strictly necessary.
 They include:

 * Group theory, especially its connection with symmetry and therefore geometry;
 * Linear algebra, which I like to teach in a rather abstract manner, emphasising tensor products;